JhoselinRam/scigrapher/README.md

 ## Line Chart:

-The line chart dataset is use to create, as the name implies, line charts but also can create dispersion graphs.
+The `linechart` dataset is use to create, as the name implies, line charts but also can create dispersion graphs.

 It uses a set of datapoints that consist of two arrays of numbers with the same size representing the `[x, y]` coordinates of each point.